samsquire/ideas4/README.md

 Most of the time our computers are idle and we need all work to be done at request time.

-This puts the pressure to produce a fast result at the time of request time.
+This puts the extreme pressure to produce a fast result at request time.
 But we have 99.999999% of time available to do things before the request.

+Can we use trade time to speed up request time?
+What can we do to speed up data retrieval?

-What if we anticipated what requests would be made for the data we do have and use CPU and storage power to predict what shall happen next.
+What if we anticipated every possible request would be made for the data we do have and use CPU and storage capacity to predict what shall happen next.

+When there is no requests going on, the database should be analysing the data and shifting the data around to create truly fast data retrieval patterns.

 Caching is a partial solution to this problem.
+I think many indexes are the answer.

 We have a large amount of time resources to arrange things so that processing is extremely rapid.